trueromanus/ProxyEmy/README.md

 # ProxyEmy

 Simple and fast local reverse proxy server fit as tool as development.
 All application configuration are stored in a YAML file and can be shared with other teammates (via Git etc).
+Currently not supported h2/h3 and WS/WSS.

 ## Use cases
 - Resolve CORS issues in local development, all your websites and services will be on one host.